AlfredssonErik/bananabuilder/README.md

 ## Bananabuilder
-Get started with compiling your less/sass and javascript files.
+Get started with compiling your sass and javascript files.
 Complete with a live reload and production builds.

 ### Getting started
 Run 'npm install' in the root folder with this structure